EndPointCorp/end-point-blog/2012/06/22/speeding-up-integration-tests-with.html.md

 title: Speeding Up Integration Tests with PostgreSQL
 ---

-Many people tend to say they don't want to write tests.
+Many people tend to say they don’t want to write tests.
 One of the reasons is usually that the tests are too slow.
 The tests can be slow because they are written in a bad way.
 They can also be slow because of slow components.
 One such component is usually a database.

 The great thing about PostgreSQL is that all types of queries are transactional.
 It simply means that you can start a transaction, then run the test, which can add, delete and update all the data and database structure it wants.
 At the end of the integration test, there should be called rollback which just reverts all the changes.
-It means the next test will always have the same database structure and data before running, and you don't need to manually clear anything.
+It means the next test will always have the same database structure and data before running, and you don’t need to manually clear anything.

 For running the integration tests we need a test database.
 One of the most important things when running test is speed.
-Tests should be fast, programmers don't like to wait ages just to know that there is something wrong.
+Tests should be fast, programmers don’t like to wait ages just to know that there is something wrong.

 We can also have a read only databases for the tests.
-Then you don't need to worry about the transactions, however you always need to ensure the tests won't change anything.
-Even if you assume your tests won't make any changes, it is always better to use a new transaction for each test and rollback at the end.
+Then you don’t need to worry about the transactions, however you always need to ensure the tests won’t change anything.
+Even if you assume your tests won’t make any changes, it is always better to use a new transaction for each test and rollback at the end.

-The main idea for fast integration tests using PostgreSQL is that those tests don't change anything in the database.
-If they don't change, we don't need to worry about some possible data loss when the database suddenly restarts.
+The main idea for fast integration tests using PostgreSQL is that those tests don’t change anything in the database.
+If they don’t change, we don’t need to worry about some possible data loss when the database suddenly restarts.
 Then we can just restart the tests.
 Tests should prepare the data before running, assuming the database is in unknown state.

 This database should be as fast as possible, even if it means losing data when some unusual things happen.
 Normally PostgreSQL works really great when someone turns off the server plug suddenly or kills the database process.
-It just doesn't lose the data.
+It just doesn’t lose the data.

-However we really don't need this stuff when running the tests.
+However we really don’t need this stuff when running the tests.
 The database can be loaded before running tests.
 If the database is suddenly shut down, we should restart the tests.

 The simplest thing is to change a couple of settings which enable great secure writes, however it slows down the database.
-We don't need to have secure writes, they are only important when something crashes.
+We don’t need to have secure writes, they are only important when something crashes.
 Then we should restart all the components used for integration tests and load database before testing.

 For testing I will use pgbench program which makes a test similar to TPC-B. The tests prepare the data in four tables and then performs a simple transaction: